 PISPs can take a variety of different forms and can be complementary to the services offered by other financial institution.
 For instance, they can be Electronic Money Institutions that offer the possibility to initiate transactions from accounts that are held with other financial institutions.
 By doing so, they not only enhance the user experience but as well increase the use of their app.
 It incentivises the user to use other services offered by the same EMI even more.
 Another example would be a consolidation of payment acceptance via one PISP which would streamline online shopping for the merchant and its customers.
 In this case, payment via PISP could act instead of the conventional card transaction.
 By doing so, the costs for merchant would be reduced while the speed of transactions retained.
 These are just a couple of examples of how payment initiation services can function and in no manner it is an exhaustive list.

-Notably, payment initiation service is mostly complementary service that would supplement offering of other financial service providers.
-As a minimum, it is advisable to have account information service.
+Notably, payment initiation service is mostly a complimentary service that would supplement the offering of other financial service providers.
+At a minimum, it is advisable to have an account information service.

-How to become Payment Initiation Service Provider (PISP)?
+How to get a Payment Initiation Service Provider License (PISP license)?

 After the adoption of the PSD2, payment initiation became one of the most promising services in terms of convenience for payment service users.
 Because of this reason and to fuel competition in the financial sector PISP require to be authorised by a national competent authority.
-There is no such concept as PISP license and institution providing solely payment initiation services will be classified as a Payment Institution (or Authorised Payment Institution in the UK).
+Legally speaking there is no such thing as a PISP license and institution providing solely payment initiation services will be classified as a Payment Institution (or Authorised Payment Institution in the UK).
 It is not per se a separate type of authorisation, rather an additional service that is available for payment institutions.
-However, PISP license can be considered as a separate type of license since different requirements apply to a Payment Institution authorised to provide only the payment initiation service.
+However, the PISP license can be considered as a separate type of license since different requirements apply to a Payment Institution authorised to provide only the payment initiation service.

 Documents required for PISP

 - AML/CTF policy;